pforret/blog.splashing/_topic/country/haiti.md

 ---
 # Haiti

-Haiti, officially the Republic of Haiti ; French: République d'Haïti and formerly known as Hayti,  is a country located on the island of Hispaniola in the Greater Antilles archipelago of the  Caribbean Sea, east of Cuba and Jamaica, and south of The Bahamas and the Turks and Caicos Islands.
+Haiti, officially the Republic of Haiti, and formerly known as Hayti, is a country on the island of  Hispaniola in the Greater Antilles archipelago of the Caribbean Sea, east of Cuba and Jamaica, and  south of The Bahamas and the Turks and Caicos Islands.
 It occupies the western three-eighths of the island which it shares with the Dominican Republic.
 To its south-west lies the small Navassa Island, which is claimed by Haiti but is disputed as a  United States territory under federal administration.
-Haiti is 27,750 km2  in size, the third largest country in the Caribbean by area, and has an  estimated population of 11.4 million, making it the most populous country in the Caribbean.
+Haiti is 27,750 km2  in size, the third largest country in the Caribbean by area, and has an  estimated population of 11.4 million, making it the most populous country in the Caribbean and the  5th most populous country in North America.
 The capital is Port-au-Prince.

 ## Unsplash photos